cpit405/css-slides/slides.md

 # some information about the slides, markdown enabled
 info: |
     CSS: Cascading Style Sheets
-# persist drawings in exports and build
-drawings:
-  persist: false
 # page transition
 transition: slide-left
 # use UnoCSS